 - At Society events, such with the sale of raffle tickets at the Victorian Teas.

 - In the community; for example, they have planted containers for the grounds at Pioneer Village and assisted at the Annual Picnic and Barbecue of the McNab Community Association.

 For a $5.00 annual membership, all members of Jocko’s Friends receive a memberhsip card, subscription to Monkey Business, and invitation to special events.
 Your membership will also entitle you to a special gift after attending 5 Government House events a year.
 We have two categories of membership.

 Junior Members: ages 6-12 will have the opportunity to participate in all Jocko’s Friends events throughout the year.

 Senior Members: ages 13-16 will have the opportunity to acquire leadership skills by assisting with planning of Jocko’s Friends events and through guiding the Junior Members.

 Being part of Jocko’s Friends gives young people the opportunity to meet new people, experience the joy of volunteering, and learn new skills, such as how to fundraise and how to preserve Government House.
 Try our Secret recipe from Jocko’s event in May 2016.

 Interested in becoming one of Jocko’s Friends?
-Print the Sign up form or use our online option below!
+Print the Form or use our online option below!